-Ozone is a faint blue colour gas with a typical pungent smell.
-It is slightly soluble in water but more soluble in non-polar solvents like carbon tetrachloride.
-Both the liquid and gaseous forms of ozone are diamagnetic in nature and pure liquid is dangerously explosive chemicals.
+Both the liquid and gaseous forms of O3 are diamagnetic in nature.
+Pure liquid is dangerously explosive chemicals.
 In acid solution, the potential of ozone being lower than those of a few oxidizing agents like fluorine, perxenate, and atomic oxygen.
 It may be estimated iodometrically by titrating iodine liberated form of a solution buffered with boric acid.

 Ozone reacts with dry powdered alkali to formed red-brown paramagnetic ozonides.
 The stability of ozonide decreasing in the sequence of decreasing the cationic size (cesium > rubidium > potassium > sodium and barium > strontium > calcium) or increasing polarizing power.
 Lithium ozonide is known as amine like LiO3, 4NH3.